gazebosim/docs/tutorials/sensor/sensor_demo.md

 ### Read data from IMU

 To read the data from the `IMU`.
-Run the world in one terminal.
+Run the world in one terminal and press the play button.

 `ign gazebo sensor_tutorial.sdf`